virtual-world-framework/vwf/public/web/docs/architecture.md

 Model and view drivers have the same structure; however, the model driver doesn't reach out, and a view driver does not have direct control.

-For more detailed information regarding the drivers, please references the [drivers](drivers.html) page.
+For more detailed information regarding the drivers, please reference the [drivers](drivers.html) page.

 --------------------